Generating Storytelling Images with Rich Chains-of-Reasoning: Abstract

 \section{Abstract}

-An image can convey a compelling story by presenting rich, logically connected visual clues.
-These connections form Chains-of-Reasoning (CoRs) within the image, enabling viewers to infer events, causal relationships, and other information, thereby understanding the underlying story.
-In this paper, we focus on these semantically rich images and define them as Storytelling Images.
-Such images have diverse applications beyond illustration creation and cognitive screening, leveraging their ability to convey multi-layered information visually and inspire active interpretation.
-However, due to their complex semantic nature, Storytelling Images are inherently challenging to create, and thus remain relatively scarce.
-To address this challenge, we introduce the \textbf{Storytelling Image Generation} task, which explores how generative AI models can be leveraged to create such images.
-Specifically, we propose a two-stage pipeline, \textbf{StorytellingPainter}, which combines the creative reasoning abilities of Large Language Models (LLMs) with the visual synthesis capabilities of Text-to-Image (T2I) models to generate Storytelling Images.
-Alongside this pipeline, we develop a dedicated evaluation framework comprising three main evaluators: a Semantic Complexity Evaluator, a KNN-based Diversity Evaluator and a Story-Image Alignment Evaluator.
-Given the critical role of story generation in the Storytelling Image Generation task and the performance disparity between open-source and proprietary LLMs, we further explore tailored training strategies to reduce this gap, resulting in a series of lightweight yet effective models named \textbf{Mini-Storytellers}.
-Experimental results demonstrate the feasibility and effectiveness of our approaches.
-The code is available at \url{https://github.com/xiujiesong/StorytellingImageGeneration}.
+A single image can convey a compelling story through logically connected visual clues, forming Chains-of-Reasoning (CoRs).
+We define these semantically rich images as Storytelling Images.
+By conveying multi-layered information that inspires active interpretation, these images enable a wide range of applications, such as illustration and cognitive screening.
+Despite their potential, such images are scarce and complex to create.
+To address this, we introduce the \textbf{Storytelling Image Generation} task and propose StorytellingPainter, a two-stage pipeline combining the reasoning of Large Language Models (LLMs) with Text-to-Image (T2I) synthesis.
+We also develop a dedicated evaluation framework assessing semantic complexity, diversity, and text-image alignment.
+Furthermore, given the critical role of story generation in the task, we introduce lightweight Mini-Storytellers to bridge the performance gap between small-scale and proprietary LLMs.
+Experimental results demonstrate the feasibility of our approaches\footnote{Code available at: \url{https://github.com/xiujiesong/StorytellingImageGeneration}}.